How To Host A Sequel Wedding

 What is a Sequel Wedding?

 A sequel wedding is a wedding of multiple parts.
 You may think that you haven’t heard of them, but they are already a very common occurrence.
-Many Indian weddings, for example, can be viewed as sequel weddings; where multiple traditions and ceremonies are celebrated in different events.

 For many, the sequel wedding is the chance to have a small, intimate wedding or elopement with their closest.
 For others, they just want to get married but the big party may not be financially viable yet.